-A few weeks ago, Mr. Crumbs planned a family hiking trip to one of our favorite mountains nearby.
+A while back, Mr. Crumbs planned a family hiking trip to one of our favorite mountains nearby.
 After looking at the map, we decided to take a route we had never taken before and hike to the very top.
-So we strapped on our backpacks, double knotted our shoe laces and off we went.
+We strapped on our backpacks, double-knotted our shoelaces, and off we went.

-After fueling at the top, we changed course and took a different route down – one that was significantly steeper.
-A few slides on our tushes and several accidental steps in cow patties and we finally made it back to ground zero.
+After fueling at the top with some of our favorite hiking snacks, we changed course and took a different route down, one that was significantly steeper.
+A few slides on our tushes and several accidental steps in cow patties, and we finally made it back to ground zero.

 Just in time for more rain.